Containerising Chaos Toolkit¶

 Chaos Toolkit provides three images you can use as bases for your own needs:

-• chaostoolkit/chaostoolkit:basic is based on Python 3.11 Debian Bullseye base image.
-It only contains Chaos Toolkit as per the previous image but is based on Debian with a more recent Python version
+chaostoolkit/chaostoolkitwhich is taggedlatestand per new releases version.
+It’s based on Python 3.11 Alpine base image.
+So it’s not suitable for every configuration when you need specific software in your imagechaostoolkit/chaostoolkit:basicis based on Python 3.11 Debian Bullseye base image.
+It only contains Chaos Toolkit as per the previous image but is based on Debian with a more recent Python versionchaostoolkit/chaostoolkit:fullis based on Python 3.11 Debian Bullseye base image.
+It contains Chaos Toolkit and a list of extensions and is based on Debian with a more recent Python version

-Using the vanilla chaostoolkit image
+Using the vanilla chaostoolkit image¶

 Chaos Toolkit builds and pushes a Docker Image upon every release of a new version of the chaostoolkit package.
 This can then be used out of the box by referring to it locally on the command line with: